windscale-stephen/terraform-up-and-running-3rd-edition-oci-notes/ch02-getting-started-with-terraform/README.md

 region=uk-london-1
 ```

-To test that your `oci` CLI is setup and working with the DEFAULT profile you can try running:
+To test that your `oci` CLI is setup and working with the DEFAULT profile and API key
+authentication you can try running:

 ```shell
 oci iam region list
 ```

-if you've got your DEFAULT profile properly setup with API key authentication it should return the
-list of available OCI regions e.g:
+If everything works that should return the list of available OCI regions e.g:

 ```ignorelang
 $ oci iam region list